sim1angeloni/simple-windows-backup-tool/README.md

 This script configure the task and install it, specifically:
 1. Create a Python virtual environment under the same `simple-windows-backup-tool` directory.
 2. Configure the virtual environment with the necessary dependencies.
 See `requirements.txt`.
-3. Configure the Scheduled Task reading & modifying the provided XML file `scheduled_task_config.xml`.
+3. Configure the Scheduled Task reading & modifying the XML file `scheduled_task_config.xml` provided with the build.
 4. Install the task `ScheduledBackup`.

 After the task is installed you can configure it further: